-Cornerstone’s amphetamine addiction treatment program typically consists of an intensive 28 day program which takes place at our treatment center where you will stay, following assessments from both our drug addiction specialists, and psychiatrist.
+Cornerstone’s amphetamine addiction treatment program typically consists of an intensive 28-day program that takes place at our treatment center where you will stay, following assessments from both our drug addiction specialists and psychiatrist.
 However, we do not set rigid time limits, the duration of your stay will depend entirely on the severity and nature of your addiction, and on what commitments and responsibilities you may have.

-Regardless of the best treatment model is best for recovery addicts, all of our programs use the 12-step program, based on the proven success of Alcoholics Anonymous and our decades of experience in Orange County.
+Our programs are underpinned by the 12-step program which is based on the proven success of Alcoholics Anonymous and informed by our decades of experience in Orange County.
 We help recovering amphetamine addicts embrace the philosophy behind this program.
 This means using a guiding set of personal values to challenge the habitual and destructive behavior of amphetamine abuse.
 A lack of focused motivation can fuel addiction, teaching humility and self-worth underpinned by the spiritual influences of the patient through the 12-step program is transformative.